chase2the4ace/Dice-Game-with-C/README.md

-# Projects
+# Dice Game With C
-These are some projects that I have completed whether on my own time or for coursework.
+This is a dice game that I had to create for coursework.
+It was created using C.